-Nursing Care of the Surgical Client Upon ing Objectives completion of the Learning Laboratory dent will be able to: Suggested Learning Activities 1.
+Nursing Care of the Surgical Client Learning Objectives Upon completion of the Learning Laboratory the student will be able to: Suggested Learning Activities 1.
 Describe the initial nursing assessment of the client received from the Post Anesthesia Care Unit (PACU) such as: a.
 Airway assessment and positioning for maximal air exchange. b.
-Circulatory Assessment (vital signs, physical assessment) c.
-Level of Consciousness/ sedation d.
-Assessment of Comfort/ Pain Management Review of readings/handouts/videos related to post-operative nursing assessment and care.
-Return demonstration of securing airway Practice utilizing devices for incentive spirometry and oxygen saturation.
-Role play instructing a client in post-op exercises.
+Circulatory Assessment (vital signs, physical assessment) Review of readings/handouts/videos related to post-operative nursing assessment and care.
+Return demonstration of securing airway Practice utilizing devices for incentive spirometry and oxygen saturation. c.
+Level of Consciousness/ sedationd.
+Assessment of Comfort/ Pain Management Role play instructing a client in post-op exercises.
 Case study/ critical thinking exercise with small group discussion.
 2. Identify the components of a generalized post-op client nursing assessment Develop a care plan for a post-op client.
 Case study-Small group discussion of post op 3.
 Demonstrate preparation of the bedside unit for the client returning from surgery. day #2, development of atelectasis and decreasing oxygen saturation 4.
 Discuss the rationale and teaching considerations for post-operative clients such as: a.
 Incentive Spirometry (IS) b.
 Leg Exercises/Intermittent 5.
 Describe special considerations for the surgical dressing change 6.
 Discuss nursing interventions that promote resumption of client's baseline function and prevent post-op complications.